JeffreyMolendijk/skeletal_muscle/README.md

 Code repository for the manuscript:

-<cite>Proteome-wide systems genetics analysis identifies UFMylation as a regulator of muscle function.</cite>
+`Proteome-wide systems genetics analysis identifies UFMylation as a regulator of muscle function.`

 <br>